giancosta86/giancosta86.github.io/markdown/blog/omnicourse-agent.md

 ## Exploring advanced JavaScript

-OmniCourse-Agent is a browser extension devoted to _learning_, but it was a veritable **learning experience** by itself:
+OmniCourse-Agent is an _open-source_ browser extension devoted to _learning_, but it was a veritable **learning experience** by itself:

 - **browser APIs** - for both _Chrome_ and _Firefox_ - were a totally unexplored field for me.
 Consequently, I had to revise my architecture a few times - in particular, to achieve _elegant message passing_ between the extension components